popoviciyoel/twitter-api/README.md

 }]
 ```
   3.  `Tweet Schema`
-  You need to define the Tweet Schema inside of `models/Tweet.js`.
+ Schema is defined inside of `models/Tweet.js`.
 A Tweet has the following 3 fields:
     * content - String
     * likes - Number
     * dislikes - Number